4mazom8383/MM-LOGO-DESIGN/README.md

 Starting from the right side:
 * The first two components refer to the M letter from the first name.
-* Whereas, the third one refers to the the M letter from the surname, but hidden in back This is supported with three main colors in order to make the merge smooth and clear to the viewers.
+* Whereas, the third one refers to the the M letter from the surname, but hidden in back.
+This is supported with three main colors in order to make the merge smooth and clear to the viewers.